Table of Contents

 Overview

-Descope is a modern identity platform built to make MFA and passwordless login simple, secure, and adaptable for any external-facing application.
+Descope is a customer MFA provider and a full-feature, no/low-code CIAM platform built to make MFA and passwordless login simple, secure, and adaptable for any external-facing application.
 Designed for developers and product teams, Descope enables the creation of frictionless authentication flows that combine multiple authentication methods such as passkeys, one-time passcodes, magic links, and biometrics.

 Its visual workflow editor and extensive SDK library allow teams to design, test, and deploy adaptive MFA and passwordless experiences without writing backend code or managing infrastructure.